Coq au Vin Recipe2013-04-29

 It’s one of the nicest chicken recipes for company, but serve it any day you have time to let your chicken simmer for a while.

-You will see that fancy French cooking doesn’t have to be fancy after all.
+You can see that fancy French cooking doesn’t have to be fancy after all.